Exoticism

-Exoticism (from "exotic") is a trend in art and design, whereby artists became fascinated with ideas and styles from distant regions and drew inspiration from them.
-This often involved surrounding foreign cultures with mystique and fantasy which owed more to the culture of the people doing the exoticism than to the exotic cultures themselves: this process of glamorisation and stereotyping is called "exoticisation".
+Exoticism (from exotic) is the style or traits considered characteristic of a distant foreign country.
+In art and design it is a trend where creators become fascinated with ideas and styles from distant regions and draw inspiration from them.
+This often involves surrounding foreign cultures with mystique and fantasy which owe more to the culture of the people doing the exoticism than to the exotic cultures themselves: this process of glamorisation and stereotyping is called "exoticisation".

+In a colonial context, it is the romanticisation or fetishisation of ethnic, racial, or cultural others, where the group is marked by difference.